-Tulsi – Holy Basil – One of the most effective Adaptogens and Immunity Modulator
+Tulsi is one of the most effective Adaptogens and Immunity Modulator

 Health Benefits of Tulsi